Unidata/tds/docs/quickstart/src/site/pages/tds_tutorial/metadata/ThreddsMetadata.md

 ## Introduction

 A *simple catalog* may contain very minimal information about its datasets, at minimum just a name, a service and a URL for each dataset.
-An *enhanced catalog* is one in which you have added enough metadata that its possible to create a Digital Library record for import into one of the Data Discovery Centers like [IDN](http://gcmd.gsfc.nasa.gov/){:target="_blank"}.
+An *enhanced catalog* is one in which you have added enough metadata that it's possible to create a Digital Library record for import into one of the Data Discovery Centers like [IDN](http://gcmd.gsfc.nasa.gov/){:target="_blank"}.

 The THREDDS catalog specification allows you to add all kinds of metadata, in fact, you can put any information you want into metadata elements by using separate XML namespaces.
 The TDS comes with an example enhanced catalog that contains a recommended set of metadata that you can use as a template.